redhat-et/microshift-demos/README.md

 After deploying a machine with the installer, you should be able to log into it using the user `microshift` and the password in `builds/$DEMONAME/password` or via `ssh` with

     ssh -o "IdentitiesOnly=yes" -i builds/$DEMONAME/id_demo microshift@$MACHINE_IP

+## Building demo images with pre-release versions of MicroShift

+By default, the `mirror-repos` script will mirror the latest MicroShift version from the official 4.12 release repos.

+To mirror the developer preview repos instead (may not always work), use:

+    MICROSHIFT_DEV_PREVIEW=true MICROSHIFT_VERSION=4.13 MICROSHIFT_DEPS_VERSION=4.12 ./scripts/mirror-repos

+To test the latest MicroShift version built from source instead (may not always work), use:

+    ./scripts/build-latest-rpms
+    MICROSHIFT_DEV_PREVIEW=true MICROSHIFT_VERSION=4.13 MICROSHIFT_DEPS_VERSION=4.12 ./scripts/mirror-repos